Kong/docs.konghq.com/src/mesh/index.md

 FIPS-140 Encryption

 {% info_tooltip %}
-Kong Mesh ships with FIPS-140 compliant encryption automatically enabled by default on the Envoy-based data plane proxies, requiring no additional steps from the user other than just running Kong Mesh itself.
+By default, FIPS-140 compliant encryption is automatically enabled in Kong Mesh on the Envoy-based data plane proxies.
+This doesn't require any additional steps other than running Kong Mesh itself.
 {% endinfo_tooltip %}
 </td>
 <td><i class="fa fa-times"></i></td>